Tenuo LangGraph Integration

 The warrant is the authority, not the LLM’s judgment.
 Even if the model is tricked into calling process_refund(amount=10000), the warrant says Range(min=0, max=50) and the call fails.
 Period.

-Quick Start (Middleware)
+Quick Start

-from langchain.messages import HumanMessage
+from langchain_core.messages import HumanMessage

-from tenuo import Warrant
+from tenuo import SigningKey, Warrant

 # 1. Load keys from environment